Morpheuslabs-io/neo-sample-python-sc/README.md

 Please note that if you restart the workspace, you have to run the command again.
 Or if you are using a new private blockchain, then you have to run the command with the internal P2P URL and the RPC URL of the new private network.

-You can get the internal P2P URL and internal RPC URL from the information tab of blockchain ops as seen in the example below:
+You can get the internal P2P URL and internal RPC URL from the information tab of of the private netowork in Blockchain Ops as seen in the example below:

 - `Internal RPC URL: http://bops-t.morpheuslabs.io:33362`
 - `Internal P2P URL: http://bops-t.morpheuslabs.io:21660`